Ibrian93/SeleniumProject/README.md

 # Automation Portfolio
 In this project you will find out my personal portfolio for test automation purposes.
-Here I have 2 main project in WIP:
+Here I have 2 main project:
 - Web Automation
 - API automation